 The Lot: a popular spot amongst culture and nature lovers

-Welcome to Domaine Le Martinet, a small-scale holiday paradise for adults, comprising of 2 self-contained completely private gîtes (each for 2 persons), with a wonderful large swimming pool (10×5) and sun terrace.
-Le Martinet is situated in grounds of 1 hectare, surrounded by green hills and valleys as far as the eye can see.
+Welcome to Domaine Le Martinet, a small-scale holiday paradise for adults, comprising of 3 self-contained gîtes (each for 2 persons), with a wonderful large swimming pool (10×5) and sun terrace.
+All this is situated in sloping grounds of 1 hectare, surrounded by green hills and valleys as far as the eye can see.

-The cottages are fully equipped for 2 adult people.
-The swimming pool is only shared with the guests of the other cottage.
-At our parking you can charge your electric car at night at our charging point (3,7 kW).
+The cottages are fully equipped for 2 adult people and the swimming pool is only shared with the guests of the other 2 cottages.
+Our domain as well as our cottages are non-smoking and pet free and are less suitable for people with reduced mobility.
+At the parking you can charge your electric car at night at our charging point (3,7 kW).

 Le Martinet, where we live as well, is situated in a quiet cul-de-sac and is close to a wide range of other local facilities including bakeries, shops, fantastic restaurants and many tourist attractions.
+From Le Martinet, you walk straight into the woods from where many hiking and cycling routes start.
 Remote, in the countryside, but not isolated and oh so beautiful!

 Outdoor living in the cleanest air in France